Skip to Main Content

 Although not specifically recommended by the AAN, other herbal and dietary supplements associated with migraine prevention include:

 Beithon J, Gallenberg M, Johnson K, Kildahl P, Krenik J, Leibow M, et al. Institute for Clinical Systems Improvement.
 Diagnosis and treatment of headache.
 Updated January 2013.

 Garza I, Swanson W, Cheshire WP, Boes CJ, Capobianco DJ, Vargas F, et al. Headache and other craniofacial pain.
 In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
-Bradley’s Neurology in Clinical Practice.
+Bradley's Neurology in Clinical Practice.
 6th ed.
-Elsevier; 2012: chap 69.
+Philadelphia, PA:Elsevier Saunders; 2012:chap 69.

 Loder E, Weizenbaum E, Frishberg B, Silberstein S; American Headache Society Choosing Wisely Task Force.
 Choosing Wisely in Headache Medicine: The American Headache Society's List of Five Things Physicians and Patients Should Question.
 Headache.
-2013 Nov;53(10):1651-9.
+2013;53(10):1651-9.
 Epub 2013 Oct 29.

 Naumann M, So Y, Argoff CE, Childers MK, Dykstra DD, Gronseth GS, et al. Assessment: Botulinum neurotoxin in the treatment of autonomic disorders and pain (an evidence-based review): report of the Therapeutics and Technology Assessment Subcommittee of the American Academy of Neurology.
 Neurology.
 2008;70(19):1707-14.

 Schwedt TJ.
 Chronic migraine.
 BMJ.
 2014;348:g1416.
 PMID: 24662044.